Moving In & Moving Out of Residence Halls

 If you are requesting to check out late, please allow up to 48 hours for approval.

 - Bathroom Supplies: Shower caddy to carry toiletries, rubber shower flip-flops, hair dryers, shavers, etc.

 - Linens: Extra-long twin sheets (XL twin), pillow, blanket, comforter, mattress pad, towels, washcloth, etc. Nelson Upperclass Singles require full-size bedding.

 - Clothing: While every room has a wardrobe/dresser and/or hanging space, you may run out of room for every piece of clothing (or pair of shoes) that you own.
 Think practically about what you will need/wear.
 If you're planning on going home at Fall or Winter Break, maybe you can trade out summer and winter clothing at that time.
 Plan ahead and be realistic!
 You will need to bring clothes hangers.

 - Removable Adhesive: Tape, tacks or nails cannot be used on the walls (but are ok on bulletin boards).
 Removable adhesive (such as Command Strips) may be used for hanging posters and pictures on walls.
 Please leave any Command Strips up for Maintenance to remove so that any damage to the walls or the paint will not result in damage charges when you move.

 - Networking: You may want to bring a long Ethernet/Cat-5 cord so that you can plug in your computer from anywhere in your room.
-If you want Wi-Fi in your room, you will need to bring a small/basic router.
-There is Wi-Fi in the lounges, but not the individual rooms.
+Wi-Fi is provided in the lounges and individual rooms.
 You will have access to a printer in your hall, but you may want to bring your own computer if you do not want to use the campus or hall computer labs.